 There are several strengths of this study.
 First, we were able to estimate particulate air pollution exposure on a daily basis for each woman over gestation using a validated state-of-the-art hybrid spatio-temporal LUR model incorporating satellite-derived AOD measures.
 We then leveraged these exposure estimates to implement a data driven, advanced statistical method to objectively identify susceptibility windows for PM.
 Second, our study population consists of a lower-SES ethnically mixed inner-city cohort that may be more highly exposed to ambient pollution.
 Finally, this is the first study to examine sex-specific effects of prenatal particulate air pollution on a range of neurodevelopment domains including global intelligence, attention, and memory.
 We also acknowledge some limitations.
 We did not find statistically significant interactions between sex and PM2.5 likely due to our sample size, albeit results were significant in stratified analyses for several test outcomes.
 Also, while we were able to control for postnatal air pollution exposure as well as several factors known to be important in children’s cognitive development, we did not have data on dietary and other environmental factors that may co-vary with air pollution such as noise exposure.
 Further studies in larger samples may therefore consider sex-specific joint or interactive associations among these additional factors.
 Finally, our results may be more applicable to lower SES racial/ethnic minority populations which may not represent the overall population of the U.S..
-More studies are needed to replicate these findings and understand the underlying mechanisms.
-Susceptibility windows likely reflect several biological vulnerabilities within these anatomic regions, perhaps related to gene expression, protein modification, upstream DNA modifications or permeability of the blood brain barrier.
+More studies are needed to replicate these findings, particuarly with respect to exposure timing, and understand the underlying mechanisms.
+Susceptibility windows likely reflect several biological vulnerabilities within these anatomic regions, perhaps related to gene expression, disruption of hormone metabolism, protein modification, upstream DNA modifications or permeability of the blood brain barrier.

 In summary, this study objectively elucidated sensitive prenatal time windows as well as sex differences on the association between prenatal PM2.5and neurodevelopmental outcomes in early childhood.
 Our findings suggest that advanced statistical methods when combined with highly temporally resolved exposure data can identify susceptibility windows to environmental exposures that may enhance our ability to find effects and identify vulnerable groups.
 This information should be employed in a multi-stage approach coupled with animal studies that can leverage epidemiologic data on susceptibility windows to further our understanding of brain growth and structural development during gestation.
 Increased exposure to prenatal particulate air pollution may have sex-specific time-dependent effects on childhood neurodevelopment, and the effects may vary for different cognitive or behavioral domains that reflect different underlying pathways.